gardener/gardener/docs/concepts/operator.md

 If the `.spec.virtualCluster.controlPlane.highAvailability={}` is set then these components will be deployed in a "highly available" mode.
 For ETCD, this means that there will be 3 replicas each.
 This works similar like for `Shoot`s (see [this document](../usage/shoot_high_availability.md)) except for the fact that there is no failure tolerance type configurability.
-The `gardener-resource-manager`'s [HighAvailabiltyConfig webhook](resource-manager.md#high-availability-config) makes sure that all pods with multiple replicas are spread on nodes, and if there are at least two zones in `.spec.runtimeCluster.provider.zones` then they also get spread across availability zones.
+The `gardener-resource-manager`'s [HighAvailabilityConfig webhook](resource-manager.md#high-availability-config) makes sure that all pods with multiple replicas are spread on nodes, and if there are at least two zones in `.spec.runtimeCluster.provider.zones` then they also get spread across availability zones.

+> If once set, removing `.spec.virtualCluster.controlPlane.highAvailability` again is not supported.

 The `virtual-garden-kube-apiserver` `Deployment` (not yet managed by the operator) is exposed via a `Service` of type `LoadBalancer` with the same name.
 In the future, we might switch to exposing it via Istio, similar to how the `kube-apiservers` of shoot clusters are exposed.